 Planning for bay parking is crucial.
 Think which side you want to park on and then position yourself on the other side of the aisle of the car park.
 For example, if the bay you want is on your right, you'll want to stay to the left.
 Being far over like this gives you more space to get the car in.

 Think of this exercise like you're turning into a narrow street.
 You'd want to check your mirrors before turning the wheel for road users behind you, look at the bay and make the turn sharp.
 Avoid touching the first line of the bay you're entering.
-Clipping the second line is OK as the car will come back in on itself.
+Clipping the second bay is OK as the car will come back in on itself.

 A useful reference point here would be when the first line of the bay you want is inline with your door handle.
 I also get some students to imagine this green line connecting with their knees.
 Or some part of their leg depending on how close to the wheel they sit.
+This will be different for each driver as we all sit in different positions and are different heights.

 Apply the handbrake and put the car into neutral.
 Await further instructions on the manoeuvre.